Mobile phones on aircraft: Europe

-Regulatory status in India
+India

 On 19 January 2018, the Telecom Regulatory Authority of India (TRAI) permitted the use of mobile phones and internet access through Wi-Fi on-board all flights operating in Indian airspace.
 However, passengers are only permitted to make mobile phone calls when the aircraft is at an altitude of over 3000 m.
 TRAI stated that the height restriction was to ensure "compatibility with terrestrial mobile networks".

 Future technologies

 A few U.S. airlines have announced plans to install new technology on aircraft which would allow mobile phones to be used on aircraft, pending approval by the FCC and the FAA.
 This method is similar to that used in most cars on the German ICE train.
 The aircraft would carry a device known as a picocell.
 A picocell acts as a miniature base station (like a cellphone tower) communicating with cellphones within the aircraft and relaying the signals to either satellites or a terrestrial-based system.
 The picocell will be designed and maintained for full compatibility with the aircraft avionics.
 Communication between the picocell and the rest of the telephone network will be on separate frequencies that do not interfere with either the cellular system or the aircraft's avionics, similarly to the on–board proprietary phone systems already aboard many commercial aircraft.
 Since the picocell's antennas within the aircraft would be very close to the passengers and inside the aircraft's metal shell both the picocell's and the cell phones' output power could be reduced to very low levels, which would reduce the risk of interference.
 Such systems have been tested on a few flights within the United States under a waiver from the FCC.

 ARINC and Telenor have formed a joint venture company to offer such a service aboard commercial aircraft.
 The cell phone calls are routed via satellite to the ground network and an on-board EMI screening system prevents the cell phones from attempting to contact ground-based networks.

 These systems are comparatively easy to implement for customers in most of the world where GSM phones operating on one of just two bands are the norm.
 The multitude of incompatible mobile phone systems in the United States and some other countries makes the situation more difficult—it is not clear if the onboard repeaters will be compatible with all of the different cell-phone protocols (TDMA, GSM, CDMA, iDen) and their respective providers.